ChandanMahapatra/Web-Markdown-Editor/README.md

 ### Local AI with LM Studio

-For maximum privacy, use LM Studio to run AI models locally:
+For maximum privacy, use LM Studio to run AI models locally. **Note**: Local AI only works when running the app locally (npm run dev), not on the deployed GitHub Pages version due to HTTPS mixed content restrictions.

 1. **Download and Install LM Studio**: Get it from [https://lmstudio.ai/](https://lmstudio.ai/)